Integer colorings with forbidden rainbow sums: Introduction

 The Erd\H{o}s-Rothschild problem can also be extended to other discrete structures.
 In the domain of extremal set theory, Hoppen, Kohayakawa and Lefmann~\cite{hoppen2012hypergraphs} solved the Erd\H{o}s-Rothschild extension of the famous Erd\H{o}s-Ko-Rado Theorem.
 They, for instance, showed that the optimal $\ell$-intersecting families (each set is of size $k$) yields the maximum number of $r$-colorings in which every color class is $\ell$-intersecting for $r\in\{2, 3\}$, and also provided a fairly complete characterization of the corresponding extremal family for $r\geq 4$.
 Hoppen, Lefmann and Odermann~\cite{hoppen2016coloring}, and Clemens, Das and Tran~\cite{clemens2018colourings} later studied the Erd\H{o}s-Rothschild extension of the Erd\H{o}s-Ko-Rado Theorem for vector spaces.
-Moving the problem to the context of power set lattice, recently, Das, Glebov, Sudakov and Tran~\cite{das2019colouring} investigated the the Erd\H{o}s-Rothschild extension of the Sperner's Theorem, and proved that the largest antichain yields the maximum number of $r$-colorings, in which each color class is an antichain, for $r\in\{2, 3\}$.
+Moving the problem to the context of power set lattice, recently, Das, Glebov, Sudakov and Tran~\cite{das2019colouring} investigated the Erd\H{o}s-Rothschild extension of Sperner's Theorem, and proved that the largest antichain yields the maximum number of $r$-colorings, in which each color class is an antichain, for $r\in\{2, 3\}$.
 As for many of the previous results, they demonstrated that as $r$ grows, the largest antichain is no longer optimal.
 They also determined that the extremal configurations for 2-colorings without monochromatic $k$-chains are the largest $k$-chain-free family.
 The extremal configurations for $r\geq 3$ and $k\geq 2$ are widely unknown.
+It came recently to our attention that the rainbow Erd\H{o}s-Rothschild problem has also been extended to other discrete structures.
+Li, Broersma and Wang~\cite{2022Integer} studied the number of $r$-colorings of $[n]$ without rainbow 3-term arithmetic progressions and Lin, Wang and the fifth author~\cite{lin2022integer} considered the problem for $k$-term arithmetic progressions.